segni-saifeddine/linkerd-service-mesh/readme.md

 $ linkerd viz dashboard &
 ```
 > The Viz dashboard will automatically open up for you.
 Change the Namespace to the emojivoto Namespace and you’ll now see that the containerized applications running in the emojivotoNamespace are secured with Linkerd.

 [![linkerd-UI](doc-images/linkerd-UI.PNG)](doc-images/linkerd-UI.PNG)

-- Click tothe pods button , You cannow see the HTTP and TCP metrics of each  pods
+Click to the pods button , You cannow see the HTTP and TCP metrics of each  pods

 [![Pod-HTTP-TCP](doc-images/Pod-HTTP-TCP.PNG)](doc-images/Pod-HTTP-TCP.PNG)

 ## That’s it! 👏

-- Congratulations, you have joined the exalted ranks of Linkerd users!
+Congratulations, you have joined the exalted ranks of Linkerd users!
 Give yourself a pat on the back.I appreciate you reading. 🙏
  What’s next?
 Here are some usufuel references :
 - https://linkerd.io/
 - https://www.redhat.com/en/topics/microservices/what-is-a-service-mesh